OCA/stock-logistics-warehouse/stock_putaway_product/README.rst

 To configure this module, you need to:

 #.
-Go to Settings -> Configuration -> Warehouse
+Go to Inventory > Configuration > Settings
 #.
-Enable "Manage multiple locations and warehouses'
+Enable "Manage several locations per warehouse" on Location & Warehouse >
+   Multi Locations
 #.
-Enable "Manage advanced routes for your warehouse"
+Enable "Advanced routing of products using rules" on Location & Warehouse >
+   Routes
 #.
-Go to Warehouse -> Configuration -> Locations
+Go to Inventory > Configuration > Warehouse Management > Locations
 #.
 On the main inventory location of your warehouse,
    set a new putaway strategy.
 #.
 For the new putaway strategy, select 'Fixed per product location'